brianhyun/web-forum/client/README.md

 -   [x] Access the User's ID from User's document when creating a new forum.
 Add the forum id to the user via the user's id.
 -   [x] After every refresh, the Redux store is wiped of its data.
 I'll have to save the data (I wish to persist) to localStorage and retrieve it on every reload and redux store update.
 Or, I can use a third-party library; however, most of the available packages (e.g. redux-persist) are not frequently maintained.
 -   [x] 'forumAuthSlice.js' in createForum() function: dispatch is causing error.
 (Resolution: I was sending data to my backend in the wrong format.)
+-   [x] If user isn't a part of any forums, then redirect them to the 'Get Started' page, prompting them to join or create a forum.

 # Stuff I Learned